Trotts/spiderfish/README.md

 bash go_fishing.sh /PATH/TO/families.csv /PATH/TO/OUTPUT/DIR
 ```

 where `/PATH/TO/families.csv` points to a CSV file containing a list of fish families to scrape (see `example_input.csv` for an example input) and `/PATH/TO/OUTPUT/DIR` is the location to store the scraped and filtered images.
+This must be passed as an absolute filepath!
 The bash script must be ran from within the `spiderfish` folder.

 After 1-2 minutes of initialising, Scrapy usually downloads images at about 50-100 images/minute from Fishbase.
 This is by far the longest step.
 Once it finishes, the image classifier and species tallies take a few seconds to run.